 If you want to take things up a gear, why not try an escape room in Newcastle.
 Escape Newcastle

-is a popular choice, featuring three challenging rooms that are also suitable for children over 10 years.
+is a popular choice, featuring three challenging rooms with just 60 minutes to escape!
+Great for a family day out as it’s suitable for children over 10 years.
 Never Give Up Newcastle

 also offer three rooms, including a spooky Dungeon game – enter if you dare.